Aliases for LEPR Gene

 GeneCards Summary for LEPR Gene

 LEPR (Leptin Receptor) is a Protein Coding gene.
 Diseases associated with LEPR include obesity, morbid, due to leptin receptor deficiency and lipoblastoma.
-Among its related pathways are Signaling by GPCR and Signaling events mediated by PTP1B.
+Among its related pathways are Signaling by GPCR and PEDF Induced Signaling.
 GO annotations related to this gene include identical protein binding and cytokine receptor activity.

 UniProtKB/Swiss-Prot for LEPR Gene